 Since it is a 600 model camera, it works with expired and new Polaroid 600 film.

 This camera features the familiar exposure compensation dial that is an nearly every Polaroid camera ever made.
 It works fine.

 You turn the camera on and off by popping up the flash.
-There’s no option to turn off the flash, which is maddening.
-This isn’t unusual by any means for Polaroid cameras, and a reason I go out of my way to find cameras like the Polaroid Spectra System.
-The only way to work around the flash (which is awful for portraits and monochrome films) is to tape something over it.
+There’s no option to turn off the flash, which is par for the course with old Polaroid cameras.
+The only way to work around the flash is to tape something over it.
 Use a few note cards or even your hand, but be warned, these flashes fire hot.

 This camera has a great fat shutter button on the back.
-Press down halfway to focus (maybe? who knows!), and all the way to take the image.
+Press down halfway to focus (there’s nothing indicating its doing anything, so you just have to trust the camera), and all the way to take the image.
 I used to just mash down the button, but I tend to get better results if I press down halfway first.
 Unlike the Polaroid Spectra System, there is no indicator of focus distance.